kchn9/kchn9/README.md

 * 🎯 I'd like to create modern, creative, and user-friendly apps coded with state-of-the-art frameworks, language features, and tools
 * 🌍 Tried almost all common languages like Java, Python, Ruby and so on
 * 🌿 Learning all about Open Source
+* ⚡️ Enhustiast of blockchain, I even tried to write some contracts on Ethereum network: [Multi-Sig Wallet](https://github.com/kchn9/multi-sig-wallet)
-* 🧙🏼‍♀️ Fun fact: I'm a huge fan of Harry Potter
+* 🧙🏼‍♀️ Fun fact: I'm a huge fan of Harry Potter and chess ♛